GuiCarminati/gmail-inbox-relabel-for-backup/README.md

 - **Node.js** (v16+ recommended)
 - **Google Workspace Admin** access (to configure domain-wide delegation)
 - **Google Cloud account** with permissions to create projects and service accounts

+## Requisites for running the script

+- **Must have a valid serviceAccountKey.json file under /resources/**
+  - A serviceAccountKey.json can be generated following the steps bellow.
+  - To generate a service key, you need admin level access to your Google Workspace's and Google Cloud accounts.
+- **Must have a listOfUserEmailsToBeProcessed.txt file in the root folder with valid email addresses**
+  - The email must be an existing user in the organization the ServiceKey belongs to.

 ---